Group 1: Studies in First Language & Literature

 Sports, Exercise & Health Science

-An extended essay (EE) in sports, exercise and health science (SEHS) provides students with an opportunity to apply the wide range of skills in the field of sports, exercise and health science to research into a topic of personal interest.
+An EE in sports, exercise and health science (SEHS) provides students an opportunity to apply the wide range of skills in the field of sports, exercise and health science to research into a topic of personal interest.

 SEHS covers a wide range of topics from human physiology to principles of biomechanics and the nature of skill acquisition.
 It is an applied science course so its EE investigates a sporting or health-related issue using the principles of science.